Local Review: Picnics at Soap Rock – Garden Tempo

 The opener, “Waste,” displays a knack for marrying a lyrical message with musical backing, one of Picnics’ strongest traits, the final vocal delivers a call for increased faith in life.
 After dealing in depression, suicide and familiar strife, the assertion that “every weekend from now on is a celebration of what you didn’t waste” offers an empowering conclusion as the music launches into a grandiose instrumental coda.
 This does lead the title track, the sole instrumental cut, to feel a little lackluster.
 The slinking guitar lines don’t feel nearly as potent as the riffs elsewhere, and the lack of lyrics leave the track feeling unfinished.

 While Garden Tempo doesn’t necessarily end on a positive note, it does show signs of progress.
 Its lyrics deal with making changes, cutting away toxic parts of your life and admitting your errors.
 What sells the feeling even more than these words, though, is the triumphant music.
 Towards the end of the track, atop anthemic guitar riffs, the duo begin an off-key, off-rhythm harmony.
-The effect is that of Ethan and Chazz drunkenly swaying, arms around each other, finding a necessary moment of kinship and empathy after a slew of emotional distress. –Connor Lockie
+The effect is that of Ethan and Chazz drunkenly swaying, arms around each other, finding a necessary moment of kinship and empathy after a slew of emotional distress. –Audrey Lockie